Artery Disease TreatmentWorthington, OH

 Causes of Artery Disease

-In most cases, coronary artery disease is due to an excess buildup of plaque and inflammation of the coronary arteries.
-Excess plaque can decrease blood flow to the heart, potentially leading to a complete blockage.
+In most cases, coronary artery disease is due to an excess buildup of cholesterol and inflammation of the coronary arteries.
+This cholesterol and your body’s response to the cholesterol, which is inflammation is what becomes the plaque.
+Extensive plaque can decrease blood flow to the heart, potentially leading to a complete blockage.
 Plaque buildup can accumulate throughout one’s lifetime, even beginning at a young age.
 As a result, the inner walls of the blood vessels become sticky.
 Inflammatory cells, lipoproteins, and calcium may attach themselves to the plaque, pushing out and narrowing the artery walls.

 Peripheral artery disease, on the other hand, is often a symptom of a larger condition known as atherosclerosis, or a general excess of fatty deposits in the arteries.
 This may reduce blood flow to the heart and brain in addition to the extremities.
 Alternatively, peripheral artery disease may occur due to inflamed blood vessels, limb injury, unusual anatomy, or radiation exposure.
 However, these causes are less common.